JiaxiangBU/treeImpulses/README.md

 <!-- badges: end -->

-The treeImpulses package produces and plots random forest based impulse response functions.
+The treeImpulses package produces and plots tree-based impulse response functions.
-Users may choose from two random forest variants, implement instrumental variable, allow state-dependence, and choose lags based on information or forecasting accuracy.
+Users may choose from two random forest variants, implement instrumental variable, allow state-dependence, and choose lags based on information criteria or forecasting accuracy.

 ---